raidmx/GoMine/README.md

 # GoMine
-Legacy dragonfly fork (Archived as of Dec 25, 2022)
+Legacy dragonfly fork which was last updated in Dec 25, 2022.
+This repository has been archived and will not update anymore.